 Because diagnostic testing generally follows the initial consultation, owners should withhold food after midnight the evening prior to the appointment.
 Water should be provided at all times, and medications should be continued as directed by the pet's referring veterinarian until directed otherwise.

-For existing clients, the Oncology Check-In Sheet can be found here.
+For your convenience forms may be downloaded and completed in avance.
 Please print and complete this form prior to you pet's visit with us.

 If your pet is diabetic or you have other questions prior to your pet's appointment, please call the office at 412-366-3400.